 How to Make Fried Rice

 There’s not a lot of time in between steps, so I highly recommend having your ingredients chopped and ready to go before getting started to prevent anything from burning.

-1. Heat 1 tablespoon oil in a large skillet or wok over high heat.
+1. Heat one tablespoon of oil in a large skillet or wok over high heat.
 Your skillet can be non-stick or stainless steel, it really doesn’t matter.
 If you have a favorite, use that one.
-I used canola oil to make my fried rice, but feel free to use olive oil if that’s all you have on-hand.
+I used canola oil to make my fried rice, but feel free to use olive oil if that’s all you have on hand.

-2. Sometimes I cook my eggs first, other times I cook them after I’ve sauteed the onion and veggies.
-For larger, fluffier curds, cook your eggs first then remove to a clean plate to rest while the other ingredients are prepared.
+2. Sometimes, I cook my eggs in the beginning; other times, I’ll cook them after I’ve sauteed the onion and veggies.
+For larger, fluffier curds, cook the eggs first, then remove them to a clean plate to rest while the other ingredients are prepared.

-3. Use a wooden spatula to scrape up any egg that may have stuck to your skillet and return to high heat.
-Add 1 more tablespoon of oil, the diced onion, and diced carrot.
-Cook, stirring often until the onions start to soften and turn lightly golden – approximately 2 minutes.
+3. Use a wooden spatula to scrape up any egg that may have stuck to your skillet and return the pan to high heat.
+Add one more tablespoon of oil, the diced onion, and diced carrot.
+Sauté, stirring often, until the onions start to soften and turn lightly golden – approximately 2 minutes.

-4. Add 1 teaspoon of sesame oil, garlic, and ginger.
+4. Add one teaspoon of sesame oil, garlic, and ginger.
 Mix well to combine and cook, stirring continuously, for 30 seconds.
-Fresh garlic and ginger will burn if they’re left to cook, unattended, on a hot skillet.
+Fresh garlic and ginger will burn if they’re left to cook unattended in a hot skillet.

 5. Add in the cold rice and defrosted peas, mixing well to combine with the veggies and aromatics.
 Spread and gently press the rice into the pan and allow it to cook for approximately 30 seconds.
 Stir and repeat until rice is lightly golden (2-3 minutes total).